lizmat/articles/5to6-sigils.md

 & - Subroutine vs Callable
 ==========================
-In Perl&nbsp;5 there is only type of callable executable code, the subroutine:
+In Perl 5 there is only type of callable executable code, the subroutine:

-    # Perl&nbsp;5
+    # Perl 5
     sub frobnicate { shift ** 2 }

 And if you want to pass on a subroutine as a parameter, you need to get a reference to it:

-    # Perl&nbsp;5
+    # Perl 5
     sub do_stuff_with {
         my $lambda = shift;
         &$lambda(shift);
     }
     say do_stuff_with( \&frobnicate, 42 );  # 1764

-In Perl&nbsp;6 there are multiple types of objects that can contain executable code.
+In Perl 6 there are multiple types of objects that can contain executable code.
 What they have in common, is that they consume the [Callable role](https://docs.perl6.org/type/Callable).

 The `&` sigil forces binding to an object performing the `Callable` role, just like the `%` sigil does with the `Associative` role, and the `@` sigil does with the `Positional` role.
-An example very close to Perl&nbsp;5:
+An example very close to Perl 5:

-    # Perl&nbsp;6
+    # Perl 6
     my &foo = sub ($a,$b) { $a + $b }
     say foo(42,666);  # 708